 The California Baptist University forensics team (also known as speech and debate) currently travels to at least 12 tournaments a year, with a season stretching from October until April.
-For information on what we've been up to lately, click on the "news" page to the right.
 Students in forensics compete in a variety of speech events, including:

-- Interpretation of literature events
+- Interpretation of literature

-- Platform speaking events
+- Platform speaking

-- Limited preparation events
+- Limited preparation

 The three goals for the forensics team are:

-- Education – Helping each other learn and become more effective speakers.
+- Education: Helping each other learn and become more effective speakers.
 Helping each other think faster and more clearly.

-- Fellowship – Serving the other members of the team, working as a unit.
+- Fellowship: Serving the other members of the team, working as a unit.

-- Ministry – Providing a Christian witness to a largely secular activity.
+- Ministry: Providing a Christian witness to a largely secular activity.

 The name can be confusing.
 When most people hear the term forensics, they think that we search dead bodies for clues to a crime.
 The reason why both activities have this name is that both activities go back to ancient Greece, where speaking was known as a "search for truth."
 In that way, both activities are searching for knowledge, though they use vastly different evidence and research techniques.

 At the moment, there is no audition required.
-Students may sign-up for the Forensics workshop, which is listed in the catalog as COM 110 and 310 in the fall, and 210 and 410 in the spring.
-Enrollment in the class in not required to attend a tournament.
+Students may sign up for the forensics workshop, which is listed in the catalog as COM 110 and 310 in the fall, and 210 and 410 in the spring.
+Enrollment in the class is not required to attend a tournament.

 The forensics team meets on Tuesdays and Thursdays at 3:45 p.m.
 Attendance at the team meeting is required for scholarship students.
-Attendance at the meeting for non-scholarship students can be excused for a class, job, etc. Contact Prof. Marse for more information.
+Attendance at the meeting for non-scholarship students can be excused for a class, job, etc. Contact Professor Marse for more information.

-What about debate? - Students who are interested in debate can also take COM 401, Argumentation & Debate, which is offered in the fall and spring every year.
+CBU currently offers three forms of debate: parliamentary, Lincoln-Douglas and cross-examination debate.
+Students who are interested in debate can also take COM 401, Argumentation & Debate, which is offered in the fall and spring every year.
 The class can be repeated for up to 9 units.
-The class then requires attendance at a weekly debate team meeting, and attendance at tournaments in debate events.
+After the first class is completed, attendance is required at a weekly debate team meeting and at tournaments in debate events.

 Every year, the goal of the team is to win the national championship at the National Christian College Forensics Invitational.
-CBU won the Individual Events national championship in 2003, and was 4th Overall (3rd in Debate) in 2007.
-A limited number of students will travel to that tournament, and as the budget allows other national invitationals will be added to the schedule.
-A grand majority of our tournaments are in the southern California area.
+CBU won the National Individual Events Championship in 2003 and was 4th overall (3rd in debate) in 2007.
+A limited number of students will travel to that tournament and, as the budget allows, other national invitationals will be added to the schedule.
+A grand majority of our tournaments are in the Southern California area.

 In recent years, the team has traveled regularly to:

-* Pt.
-Loma Nazarene University
+Point Loma Nazarene University

-* Azusa Pacific University
+Azusa Pacific University

-* Mt.
+Mt.
 San Antonio College

 and many others!

-My question isn't answered here! - Contact the coach of the Forensics team, Prof. Mike Marse at (951) 343-4207, e-mail him at firstname.lastname@example.org, or drop by his office in Business Building 233.
+Contact the coach of the forensics team, Professor Mike Marse at (951) 343-4207, email him at email@example.com or drop by his office in James 274.